Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="motivations">🧭 Motivations of an Enneagram 1</h2>

-Type 1 personalities, Perfectionists or Reformers, are motivated by a strong desire for integrity, order, and excellence.
+Type 1 personalities are motivated by a strong desire for integrity, order, and excellence.
 They strive to be their best selves and to do what is proper and responsible.

 Here are some of the typical motivations of Type 1 personalities: